edgehog-device-manager/edgehog/doc/pages/ota_updates/ota_update_concepts.md

 An OTA Operation tracks the progress of an update to a specific Device.
 It is started when Edgehog starts pushing the update to the Device and ends either with a success or with an error (possibly due to a timeout).

+## Update Target

+An Update Target is the target of an Update Campaign, which is composed by the targeted device, the status of the target in the linked Update Campaign, OTA Operation and additional metadata.

 ## Maintenance Window*